 Do you want to get better at dealing with emotions in your workplace?
 Then write me and learn more about what we can do for you.

-If you’d like to be updated when I post new articles and videos, sign up for my mailing list here.
-Your email isn’t shared with anyone and being on the list has benefits.
+If you would like to be updated with new articles and videos, sign up for our mailing list.
+Your mail is not shared with anyone and there are advantages to being on the list e.g., getting a mini course in personal leadership.